J0n-H4rr150n/bhtoolkit/README.md

 ```

+## Disclaimer
+*   This toolkit is intended for educational and authorized security testing purposes only.
+*   The author is not responsible for any misuse or damage caused by this software.
+*   Always ensure you have explicit permission before conducting any security testing on any system.
+*   Use responsibly and ethically.

 The Bug Hunter Toolkit is a web application designed to assist bug bounty hunters and penetration testers in managing their targets, scope, notes, checklists, and proxy logs.

 ## Features